mikemey/anns/digits/README.md

     </tbody>
 </table>

-Start digit recognition training with:
+**Start digit generator training:**
 ```bash
 python3 digits_gan.py
 ```

 With default settings, the training uses 2000 iterations and stores generated digit samples after 25 iterations.
-Additionally, a CSV file with the generator loss and discriminator loss is stored (both in `log` folder).
+Additionally, a CSV file with the generator loss and discriminator loss is stored (both in folder `log`).

 Example loss diagram: